San Bernardino train disaster: Train and helper crews of Southern Pacific 7551 East

 Killed in the wreck were Conductor Crown (fatally crushed in the nose of unit SP 8278) and Brakeman Riess (fatally crushed in the cab of unit SP 7549), along with two young boys, Jason Thompson (age 10 years) and Tyson White (age 7 years), who were crushed and asphyxiated when the train destroyed one of the houses on Duffy Street.
+One person, Chris Shaw, was trapped in one of the houses and was pulled out 13 hours after the accident, he had a broken leg.

-Engineer Holland remained in his seat at the control stand in unit SP 8278 at the head of the train, and suffered several cracked ribs and a punctured lung.
+Engineer Holland remained in his seat at the control stand in unit SP 8278 at the head of the train and suffered several cracked ribs along with a punctured lung.
 However, he was able to crawl out of his wrecked locomotive and was helped down by eyewitnesses on the scene.
 Engineer Hill and Brakeman Waterbury, who were in the helper locomotives, received minor injuries.